mmmmimic/Pick-and-Place/README.md

 # ROS_Groupwork
-Software Frameworks of Autonomous Systems
+A gathering of exercises in 31391 Software Frameworks of Autonomous Systems
-## Mini Project: Pick and Place
-pick the boxes on the desk and place them into a bucket